 It's a nice gesture, but it also makes your customer confident that they actually have signed up.
 Everyone's used an online form at some point and later found out it didn't submit properly.
 When the welcome email arrives in their inbox, they'll know that their subscription really has gone through.

+This is a very common marketing automation example.
 Whatever CRM you use, you'll likely use it to store information about recent purchases.
 This data can be used to send automatic requests for reviews and feedback.
 After someone's received delivery of the product or service they've bought from you, a simple email with an NPS survey or a review request can be sent - this could be anything from a few days to a few weeks after, depending on the product or service.
 You could even send another email six months later, to ask whether they're still satisfied.

 This kind of automation allows you to build up valuable information about what your customers actually think of you.
 And if you follow up with contacts after they've replied, it could lead to further feedback sessions or case studies, which are even more valuable.